Pubic lice (Phthirus pubis) are tiny parasitic insects that live on coarse human body hair, such as pubic hair.

 These people may require a specific type of treatment.

-In most cases, the instructions for using malathion lotion or permethrin cream will be as follows:
+In most cases the instructions for using a lotion, cream or shampoo will be as follows:

 Treating an eyelash infestation